 Families will love Johnny Rockets, an American diner which plates up hamburgers and fries, accompanied with rockin' tunes from the tabletop jukebox.
 Other options include:

-Being such an impressive vessel, the Independence of the Sea comes packed to the rafters with as many spa facilities as you could wish for.
+Independence of the Sea comes packed to the rafters with as many spa facilities as you could wish for.
 Treat yourself to some TLC and visit the Vitality Fitness Centre & Spa for a host of health and beauty services including revitalising body wraps and invigorating facials.
 The adult-only solarium is the perfect place for some tranquil peace and quiet.
 The only question is will you be able to fit all this rest and relaxation into your holiday?

 However, if you're feeling guilty about your latest indulgent evening, or simply love to stay active, then head to the state-of-the-art gym, join in one of the many fitness classes on offer or take a jog on the running track.

 Innovative, but at the same time filled with traditional cruise ship benefits, Independence of the Seas offers an incredible range of onboard activity options.
-Enjoy the boutique shopping in the Royal Promenade, with luxury brands including Michael Kors and Ray-Ban, escape to the piece a quiet of the library, or view stunning artworks in the Art Gallery, where regular auctions are held.
+Enjoy the boutique shopping in the Royal Promenade, with luxury brands including Michael Kors and Ray-Ban, escape to the peace and quiet of the library, or view stunning artworks in the Art Gallery, where regular auctions are held.
 There are also some brilliant, casual places to spend time - including Playmakers Sports Bar & Arcade, and Sugar Beach Candy & Ice Cream Store.
 Whatever your mood, you can rest assured there is always something to do onboard Independence of the Seas, although of course, you can also sit back and do sweet nothing at all.

 Just did a 12 night cruise and absolutely loved everything about it as I've done many cruises now,crew amazing,itinerary amazing for the money,drinks package absolutely shocking and the food was amazingly,pity about the drinks packages for us normal working people,where else would you pay $8 for a beer,NOWHERE